 Someone’s final pay might change because of things like:

 - how much holiday they’ve taken

 - money deducted for training courses

 Employers should make sure the person leaving understands how their final pay was calculated.
 For example, it should be clear in the payslip what each payment or deduction is for.

-If the person leaving doesn’t normally get a payslip
+If the person leaving does not normally get a payslip

-If you have the right to a payslip and don’t get one, you should speak to your employer.
-Find out how to resolve an issue with your employer if you still don’t get one.
+If you have the right to a payslip and do not get one, you should speak to your employer.
+Find out how to resolve an issue with your employer if you still do not get one.